Three Amazing Day Trips from Madrid, Spain

 Segovia: Famous for its remarkably preserved Roman aqueduct and the historic Alcázar.

 Ávila: The Walls of Ávila date from the Middle Ages.
 They encircle the Old Town of Avila, a UNESCO World Heritage site since 1985.
-With a perimeter of 2516 m, the wall has 87 turrets, 9 gates and 2 small gates.
-With an average height of 12 metres and a thickness of 3 metres, there are semi-circular turrets, which stand up to 8 metres above the walls, every 20 metres.
+With a perimeter of 2,516 metres, the wall has 87 turrets, nine gates and two small gates.
+With an average height of 12 metres and a thickness of three metres, there are semi-circular turrets, which stand up to eight metres above the walls every 20 metres.

 Grab a meal at one of the cafés at the Plaza Mercado Chico before taking the train back to Madrid.